One hailstorm can cost tens of thousands of dollars in hidden damage. We know exactly where to look and how to prove it.

 The insurance company has a team of professionals working for them.
 You deserve one working for you.

-Joshua Osteen worked as a field adjuster and team lead for insurance carriers from 2010 to 2017.
-He knows exactly how the other side evaluates claims.
+DCS personnel include former carrier field adjusters and team leads with carrier-side claims handling experience from 2010 to 2017.
+We know exactly how the other side evaluates claims.

 We have handled thousands of hail damage claims across Texas and Florida and know the local storm patterns, common damage types, and insurer tendencies in each market.